tahmid-chowdhury/SOFE4630U-MS2/README.md

       --experiment use_unsupported_python_version
     ```
 ## MNIST dataset
 The Modified National Institute of Standards and Technology (**MNIST**) dataset consists of handwritten digits that is commonly used for machine learning and image processing applications.
 Each digit is represented as a 28*28 gray image.
 The value of pixels ranges from 0 (white) to 255 (black) as shown in the following image.
 The values are normalized to 1 and converted from a matrix to a vector and stored as string.
 The string is fed to a Machine Learning (ML) model that estimate the probability that the image represents one of the ten digits.
-The ML model is implemented using a python library called TensorFlow.
+The ML model is implemented using a python library called **TensorFlow**.
 The detail of the model is behind the scope of this course.
 What you want to know is that the model parameters and the MNIST CSV are saved in a folder **/MNIST/data** in the repository.

 ![](images/df16.jpg)

 ## Data flow Processing the MNIST database from BigQuery
 BigQuery is a cloud-based serverless data warehouse that supports SQL.
+We will use it to store the table containing the MNIST images.
+Thus, a dataset, namely **MNIST**, will be created within **BigQuerry**.
+A table, namely **Images**, will be created within the dataset.
+Then, the CSV file will be uploaded to fill the table.
+The Dataflow job will query the content of the table, run the ML model on each image, and produce a prediction of the handwritten digit.
+Finally, The Job will store the results in another table, **Predict**, within the same dataset.

 1. Search for **BigQuery**, Within the current project, create a dataset and name it **MNIST**, create a table, name it **Images** and upload the **mnist/data/mnist.csv** file from the repository (you need to download it first to your computer).
 It may take several minutes to create the dataset and the table.

     ![](images/df17.jpg)

 2. Go to the bucket created before and upload the model folder from the **/mnist/model** folder from the repository.
 3. Make sure that the Project and Bucket environment variables are already defined then run the DataFlow job using the following commands.
     ``` cmd
     cd ~/SOFE4630U-MS2/mnist
-    PROJECT=$(gcloud config list project --format "value(core.project)")
-    BUCKET=gs://$PROJECT-bucket
     python mnistBQ.py \
       --runner DataflowRunner \
       --project $PROJECT \